-We provide data leading up to and including 2019 as 2020 sample results have not been completed by the laboratory.
-Using all methods (capture, collared individuals, all sources of DNA sampling, photos, credible observations), we detected a minimum of 50 individual grizzly bears alive and in the CYE grizzly bear population at some point during 2019.
-Five of these bears were known dead by end of 2019.
-Twenty-three bears were detected in the Cabinets (16 male, 7 female).
-Twenty-seven bears were detected in the Yaak (16 male, 7 female, 4 unknown sex).
+We provide data leading up to and including 2020; 2021 sample results have not been completed by the laboratory.
+Using all methods (capture, collared individuals, all sources of DNA sampling, photos, credible observations), we detected a minimum of 45 individual grizzly bears alive in the CYE grizzly bear population at some point during 2020.
+Three of these bears were known dead by end of 2020.
+Eighteen bears were detected in the Cabinets (11 male, 6 female, 1 unknown sex).
+Twenty-nine bears were detected in the Yaak (18 male, 8 female, 3 unknown sex).
+It is biologically inappropriate to infer changes from year to year as changes in total population size.
+These minimum counts are influenced by the level of effort available each year.
+Effort is influenced by funding, number of personnel, area of emphasis, and most recently COVID-19.
+All of these factors have varied in recent years and have contributed to variable minimum counts.
+Hence, we use the word "minimum" rather than "total" population size.
+See population trend discussion later in this report.